Skip to content

 • Tools and Resources

-The information on this website is for educational purposes only.
-It is not intended to be a substitute for specific individualized tax, legal, or investment planning advice.
-Where specific advice is necessary or appropriate, consult with a qualified tax advisor, CPA, financial planner, or investment manager.
+This information on this website is for educational purposes only, and is not intended to be a substitute for specific individualized tax, legal, or investment planning advice.
+Where specific advice is necessary or appropriate, you should consult with a qualified tax advisor, CPA, Financial Planner, or Investment Manager.

-The Charles Schwab Foundation is a 501(c)(3) nonprofit, private foundation that is not part of Charles Schwab & Co., Inc. or its parent company, The Charles Schwab Corporation.
+Charles Schwab Foundation is a 501(c)(3) nonprofit, private foundation funded by The Charles Schwab Corporation.
+It is not part of Charles Schwab & Co., Inc. or its parent company, The Charles Schwab Corporation.